aljazfrancic/stonks-bot/README.md

 ## 📖 Usage

 > [!NOTE]
-> The following graphs are automagically updated via GitHub actions, so we're looking at the latest data available wihtout paying any subscriptions.
+> The following graphs are automagically updated via GitHub Actions, so we're looking at the latest data available wihtout paying any subscriptions.

 To use the bot, send it a direct message on Discord or post in any channel the bot has access to on a Discord server that the bot is in.
 The message should conform to the following guidelines.